Eargo vs. Phonak

 Eargo

 Several members of our team have tested Eargo’s hearing aids.
-One of the things we all liked was their discreet styles.
-If you or a loved one are holding back from wearing hearing aids because of how they look, Eargo may be a good choice for you.
-When we wore our Eargos, it was nearly impossible to tell we were wearing them!
+We all liked their discreet styles and natural sound quality.
+If you or a loved one won’t wear hearing aids because of how they look, Eargo may be a good choice for you.
+When we wore our Eargos, it was nearly impossible to tell!

 Eargo's hearing aids are nearly invisible, as seen in the photo above.